wikimedia/eventgate/README.md

 is left up to the user.
-This service ships with a schema URL based validator and Kafka produce implementation (using node-rdkafka), but you can plug in your own by implementing a module that returns an instantiated `Eventbus` and use it via `eventbus_init_module` application config.
+This service ships with a schema URL based validator and Kafka produce implementation (using node-rdkafka), but you can plug in your own by implementing a module that returns an instantiated `Eventbus` and use it via `eventbus_factory_module` application config.
 See documentation below for more on the default Kafka Eventbus.